Shatha-Muhanna/Td-Do-Application/README.md

 # To Do Application
- This App For your Daily Palnning with Reminder
+ This App For your Daily Planning with Reminder